-As a matter of fact, there are.
-To complete your holistic, rosacea-friendly lifestyle, you can mix-and-match these tips to help keep your skin healthy and glowing.
+There are.
+To complete your holistic, rosacea-friendly lifestyle, you can mix and match these tips to help keep your skin healthy and glowing.

 - Avoid triggering foods.
 Again, dodging triggers can help keep your skin calm.
 Try using a food journal to track which foods consistently irritate your skin, and then minimize those foods as much as possible.

-— Try not to rub or touch your face, which can contribute to irritation.
-It’s like scratching a bug-bite — scratching may feel good in the moment, but it will probably make the itch worse in the end.
+- Try not to rub or touch your face, which can contribute to irritation.
+It’s like scratching a bug bite — scratching may feel good at the moment, but it will probably make the itch worse in the end.